ang3lo-azevedo/trakt-mpv/README.md

 The current behaviors adopted by the plugin are:

- - It will start a scrobble as soon as the video starts.
+ - It will start a scrobble when you press the right click.
  - If you starting watching something while trakt.tv is still scrobbing, it will stop the scrobble, count it as seen and start scrobbing the current file (independently of how much you watched the previous one).
  - Right now there really isn't a good error reporting.
 So if you find an error I suggest you look at the mpv console.